jamesmaniscalco/jamesmaniscalco.github.io/_posts/2014-07-25-devise-invitable-omniauthable-multiple-providers.md

 ---
-categories: [ruby on rails, webdev, test]
+categories: [ruby on rails, webdev]
 title: Setting up a rails application with devise_invitable and devise_omniauthable with multiple omniauth providers
 layout: post
 ---